Thursday, October 30, 2014

 Dr. Mannering is a bland character as well - I never bought his transition from concerned physician to mad scientist.
 He is initially going to drain the monster of all its power, but then decides, seemingly just for the hell of it, that he must see it at full strength.
 Patric Knowles is a serviceable actor, but he lacks the panache that Colin Clive, Basil Rathbone, and Cedric Hardwicke brought to the previous films.
 The best thing you can say about Knowles is that he doesn't get in the way of the proceedings.
 Thankfully, the movie only hints at a potential romance between Dr. Mannering and Elsa as opposed to turning it into a major subplot.
 It also should be noted that Knowles also appeared in The Wolf Man as Frank Andrews, Gwen's fiance and Larry's romantic rival.
 That might explain why Larry is so apprehensive towards Dr. Mannering - he reminds him of that dullard Frank.

 Lon Chaney, Jr. gives an effective performance as the gloomy Larry Talbot.
 The audience actually sympathizes with Talbot, because he doesn't want to harm anyone and is willing to take his own life rather than live a cursed existence.
 Chaney is actually at his best when silent - his sad eyes effectively convey the eternal guilt that haunts Larry Talbot.
-The Wolf Man was Chaney's best role, because, essentially he was playing himself - a seemingly decent man that was haunted by his own inner demons; in Chaney's case it was alcohol.
+The Wolf Man was Chaney's best role, because, essentially he was playing himself - a seemingly decent man who was haunted by his own inner demons; in Chaney's case it was alcohol.
 By all accounts, when Chaney was sober he was one of the nicest men you could meet, but when drunk, he was extremely unpleasant and volatile to be around.

 The movies gets a lot of mileage out of its great supporting cast: Dennis Hoey is great fun as the dimwitted Inspector Owen.
 Comedy relief in old horror movies is usually painful, but in this case it is welcomed.
 Maria Ouspenskaya reprises her role from The Wolf Man, as Meleva, the sympathetic gypsy woman.
 She takes on a maternal role to Larry Talbot and hopes to end his torment.
 Lionel Atwill is amusing as the jovial mayor of Vasaria.
-It is interesting to see Atwill in such an inconsequential role as he was usually cast as either a stern lawmen or a shift eyed villain.
+It is interesting to see Atwill in such an inconsequential role as he was usually cast as either a stern lawmen or a shifty eyed villain.
 In the previous movie, Ghost of Frankenstein, he played the treacherous Dr. Bohmer - the man responsible for putting Ygor's brain in the Monster's body.
 Here, his main concern is keeping the anxious villagers under control.
 Rex Evans is easy to hate as Vazec, the belligerent innkeeper.
 Oddly, enough it is this character that resolves the plot and not Dr. Mannering.
 Finally, it's great to see Dwight Frye, co-star of Dracula and Frankenstein, in a small role as a paranoid citizen.
 Often, the difference between a bad movie and a watchable one is the cast, and, fortunately, Frankenstein Meets the Wolf Man has a lot of aces up its sleeve.

 The direction by, the underrated, Roy William Neill is first rate.
 Neill's greatest feat is keeping the movie going at a swift pace.
 He accomplishes this by constantly having characters on the move; the movie begins in the Talbot family crypt, in Wales, and ends in an a dilapidated castle in Eastern Europe.
 Larry Talbot searches the countryside to find Dr. Frankenstein and Dr. Mannering follows him.
 Neill also does a great job in handling exposition - while at a village festival, Talbot tells Dr. Mannering about Frankenstein's journal.
 Instead of doing this in a typical two shot, Neill places the two characters at the back of the frame, while in the foreground Vazec can be seen listening in on their conversation.
 This helps add tension to the scene and fuels Vazec's growing suspicions about Dr. Mannering,